ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

       make bump-rc

    This command will add the '-rc.1' to the version of the project you previously bumped or, if you run it multiple times with an RC version, it will keep incrementing the '-rc.N'.
+   It should be noted that, for a python package, the version format added will be an exception and will follow the pattern 'rcN' (creating the version X.Y.ZrcN instead of X.Y.Z-rc.N).

 4. **The remaining release steps should be followed according to the How to Make a Release section**